Director - Physiotherapist

 To Ghana and back, not without Malaria and some serious rehabilitation and repercussions of my own.

-I have been very fortunate to have worked alongside some of Melbourne's leading Pain Physicians.
-My colleagues and teachers continue to deepen my interest within the ever-growing world of pain sciences and together we are just touching the surface of what is possible.
+I have been very fortunate to have worked alongside and mentored by some of Melbourne's leading Pain Physicians and Australia's leading pain minds (well, let's be honest, Australia's leading pain minds are the World's leading pain minds.
+We are so lucky!).
+My colleagues and teachers continue to deepen and broaden my passion within the ever-growing world of the pain sciences and together we are just touching the surface of what is possible.

-More importantly my patients.
+More importantly to my current (as well as past and future) patients.
 You inspire me to be better, think harder and read more, question everything and never give up.
 Tears of despair evolving into tears of joy and becoming whole again is an achievement we aim to celebrate.
 Thank you all for sharing your journey with me.